About Us

 State of NC offers incentives for SBIR/STTR Grants and The Match is back!

-The North Carolina Department of Commerce has revived One North Carolina Small Business Program and Matching Funds.
-This crucial program enables the commercialization of new technologies, while providing more jobs and investment in our respective communities.
-The NC...
+The North Carolina Department of Commerce has released a new round of solicitations for the One North Carolina Small Business Program.
+This crucial program enables the commercialization of new technologies, while providing more jobs and investment in our respective...

 Resources for Female Entrepreneurs